OPHS Physical Education Requirement

-All students are required to take the CPFT at Oak Park High School.
+All ninth-grade students are required to take the CPFT at Oak Park High School.
 The six tests include; the mile run, curl-ups (sit-ups), push-ups, body composition, sit and reach (flexibility), and trunk extensor (strength and flexibility).
-These tests are administered in all PE1 and PE2 classes.
-Students who fail to pass 5 of 6 tests will be enrolled in Physical Education 2 the following semester.
-Additional testing information can be found at: http://www.cde.ca.gov/ta/tg/pf/
+For 9th-grade students enrolled in PE these tests are administered in PE classes.
+For 9th-grade students earning PE credit for participation in interscholastic athletic activities or Independent Study PE, the tests are administered in 7th period in the Spring.

 ATHLETIC CREDIT REQUIREMENTS

 Students who participate in school-sponsored interscholastic athletic programs may be granted PE credit for all or part of their physical education requirement.
 Students may earn credit for one semester of physical education by successfully completing one season of sport or one semester of the program.
 Students successfully completing a full season of athletics will earn five physical education credits for their participation in each season of sport or semester of the program during grades 9-12 up to a maximum of 20 credits.
 A full season is the ability to participate physically in over 50% of the practices and games.
 Students who become ineligible and/or injured for a portion of the season may jeopardize their ability to receive credit.
 This credit will be recorded automatically on the student’s transcript when the Athletic Department verifies the completion of the sports season.
 NO GRADES WILL BE ENTERED; only the credit will be shown.

 For ninth-grade students, only fall sports will count for fall PE credit; winter and spring sports will count as second-semester credit only.
 9th-grade students not participating in a fall sport are required to take a fall PE class.
 9th-grade students not participating in a winter or spring sport are required to take a spring PE class.